Locking Down Science Gateways with Landlock and Seccomp: Scientific applications

 \section{Scientific applications}

-Although theoretically present in kernel version 5.13, the first version in which \texttt{Landlock} was capable of stopping network connections seems to be Fedora 40 running kernel version 6.8.1.
-We feel that this is a crucial capability for the purposes for preventing bad actors from gaining control of or missusing local resources.

-We constructed a function call named \texttt{landlockme()}~\cite{landlockme} which our applications can call.
-It is based on an example Landlock sandboxing code found here~\cite{lltestcode}.
-This code uses environment variables to communicate which directories the application is allowed to read, write, and where (if anywhere) it is allowed to make internet connections and on what ports.

-Most scientific codes follow a standard workflow: (1) initialize MPI, (2) then read parameter and/or data files, (3) and then finally produce a result.
-If a malicious user can find an exploit in a scientific code, they need to do it before step (2), as that is when the gateway allows them to provide data to the application.
-To secure such an application, one inserts a call to \texttt{landlockme()} or the equivalent between steps (1) and (2).
-For this strategy to be effective, the gateway should not give the user any control over command line arguments to the application, only to the contents of the parameter and input files.

-The insertion of this call can be performed in one of two ways: (1) editing the source code, or (2) using PMPI to call \texttt{MPI\_Init()}.
+The scientific codes we have chosen follow a standard workflow used by many others: initialize MPI, then read user input in the form of parameter and/or data files, and finally produce a result.
+Generally, any exploits inherent to the application will use the user input as an attack vector, either by exploiting a low-level vulnerability such as a buffer overflow, or a higher-level vulnerability which tricks the application into accessing sensitive resources or executing malicious instructions.
+To secure such an application, one inserts calls to \texttt{landlockme()} and \texttt{seccompme()}, or the equivalent, before any user input is processed.
+For this strategy to be effective, the gateway should not give the user any control over command line arguments to the application, as this would supply user input to the application before Landlock can be activated.
+The insertion of these calls can be performed either by directly editing the source code, or by using PMPI to override \texttt{MPI\_Init()}.